 For the DRGs designated SD on the cost weight schedule a same day weight is calculated from same day event costs even if the low boundary is 0 (zero).
 Similarly, for an OD designation separate same day and one day weights are calculated from the costs of the respective event types even if the low boundary is 1.
 These designations remain unchanged in WIESNZ21.

+There are new designations for:

+A08B Autologous Bone Marrow Transplant W/O Catastrophic CC has been given a OD designation to accommodate two different models of care for events grouped to this DRG.

+R63Z Chemotherapy has been given a SD designation to recognise the large number of new same day events that will be funded by this DRG following the amendment to the exclusion rule for Pharmacotherapy for Neoplasms

+J06B Major Procedures for Non-Malignant Breast Disorders has had its SD designation removed.

 Elements of the 2020 Casemix Work Programme